Vidyadhara: In Puranas and other texts

 In Agni Purana, they are described as wearing garlands in the sky and mentioned with other semi-divine beings like Yakshas and Gandharvas.

 In the Bhagavata Purana, Citraketu is described as the king of Vidyadharas.
 It also tells about a cursed Vidyadhara called Sudarshana.
 In various references in the Purana, they are coupled with other semi-divine beings, who pray to the god Vishnu for help or enumerated among the many creations of God.
 The Vidyadhras with siddhas are said to have milked Mother Earth (Prithvi), who had assumed the form of a cow, by using the sage Kapila as the calf and collected different yogic mystic powers (siddhis) and the art of flying as milk in the pot of the sky.

 Gunadhya is said to have composed seven massive stories about Vidyadharas, then to have destroyed the first six stories when the king rejected them, retaining only the seventh story — of Naravahanadatta — which became the Brihatkatha written in Paishachi language.
 This work is not extant, but three adaptations exist in Sanskrit: Brhatkathamanjari by Kshemendra, Kathasaritsagara by Somadeva, and Bṛhatkathāślokasaṃgraha by Budhasvamin.
 The Kathasaritsagara presents some stories about Vidyadharas like Devadatta (a Brahmin boy who acquired Vidyadhara-hood), Jimutavahana, Muktaphalaketu and Naravahanadatta (who became an emperor of the Vidyadharas).

 In Jainism

-Jain legends describe Vidyadharas as advanced human beings or Aakashagochari human beings.
-According to Jainism, Vidyadharas are human beings but they have vidyas.
-Vidyadhara possess mystical powers and abilities in Jainism like flying.
-Vanara and Rakshasa are two of the many Vidyadhara clans according to Jain literature.
-Some of the Kings were Ravana, Hanuman and Vali.
+Jain narrative texts describe Vidyadharas as human or semi-divine lineages who possess Vidyas, or special sciences and powers.
+In Jain versions of the Ramayana, the Vanaras and Rakshasas are not treated as literal monkeys and demons.
+They are explained as branches of the larger Vidyadhara dynasty, whose members possess Vidyas(powers) such as flying and other superhuman abilities.

+Jain genealogies also preserve long lines of Vidyadhara kings after Nami and Vinami.
+The following table lists selected figures who have notable roles in Jain narrative literature.